Jet fighter generations

+An F-16 Fighting Falcon (top), P-51 Mustang (right), and F-22 Raptor (left); the F-16 belongs to to the fourth-generation and the F-22 to the fifth-generation of jet fighters.

 Jet fighter generations classify the major technology leaps in the historical development of the jet fighter.
 Different authorities have identified different technology jumps as the key ones, dividing fighter development into different numbers of generations.
-Five generations are now widely recognised, with the development of a sixth under way.
+Five generations are now widely recognised, with the development of a sixth underway.

 Classification

-In 1990, air historian Richard P. Hallion proposed a classification of jet fighters into six generations up to that time.
-These may be broadly described as subsonic, transonic, supersonic, Mach 2, multi-mission, and high-maneuverability.
+In 1990, air historian Richard P. Hallion proposed a classification of jet fighters into six generations up to that time, broadly described as subsonic, transonic, supersonic, Mach 2, multi-mission, and high-maneuverability.
 Other schemes comprising five generations up to around the same period have since been described, although the demarcation lines between generations differ.
 John W.R.
 Taylor and John F. Guilmartin (Encyclopedia Britannica) follow Hallion, except that they condense the last two into one.
 A NASA web publication divides jet development, up to 2004, into five stages; pioneer (straight wing), swept wing, transonic, the 1960s and 1970s on, culminating in types such as the F-15, F-16, and AV-8A.

 In the 1990s, a different division came into use in Russia, in which a "fifth generation" fighter was proposed as a counter to the Lockheed Martin F-22 Raptor.
-In contrast, a preceding fourth generation filled in the gap since the F-15/16 era.
-This effectively condensed the previous classifications to three generations.
+In contrast, a preceding fourth generation filled in the gap since the era of the F-15 and F-16.
+This effectively condensed the previous classifications into three generations.
 In 2004, Aerospaceweb listed one such division into five generations.
 Although details differ, the basic classification into five generations has since been widely adopted.

-The exact criteria for the various generation steps are not universally agreed on and are subject to some controversy.
-For example, Lockheed Martin has applied the term "fifth generation" to its F-22 and F-35 aircraft, but this has been challenged by its competitors Eurofighter GmbH and Boeing IDS.
+The exact criteria for thresholds separating generations are not universally agreed on, and are subject to some controversy.
+For example, Lockheed Martin's use of the term "fifth generation" to describe its F-22 and F-35 has been challenged by competitors Eurofighter GmbH and Boeing IDS.
 It has been suggested that Lockheed Martin "labeled the F-35 a 'fifth-generation' fighter in 2005, a term it borrowed from Russia in 2004 to describe the F-22".
 Some accounts have subdivided the 4th generation into 4 and 4.5, or 4+ and 4++.

 The table below shows how some authors have divided up the generations, progressively since 1990.